BSR and the Commonwealth

 Aussies at the BSR, Jan 2011 (from left: Kavita Ayer, Dr Lea Beness, Prof. Tom Hillard – all Macquarie University and BSR subscribers; Dr Sue Russell – La Trobe University and Assistant Director, BSR; Ellen Westcott – Macquarie University Gale Scholar 2011; Duncan Keenan-Jones – Macquarie University and Rome Award-holder 2010-11).

-Many Canadians have enriched the community of the BSR, including the following:
+Many Canadians have enriched the community of the BSR, including:

 Laura Banducci (Rome Scholar 2011-12)